AndreouAikaterini/NYC_AIRBNB/README.md

-# ATHENS_AIRBNB
+# NYC_AIRBNB

-Exploring Airbnb in Athens
+Exploring Airbnb in NYC

-Snapshot of Athens Airbnb as of December 2023.
+Snapshot of NYC Airbnb as of December 2023.
 The data source is from Airbnb: http://insideairbnb.com/get-the-data.html.

 This repository contains a Jupyter Notebook for analyzing Airbnb listing data.
 The analysis focuses on answering specific questions related to neighborhood listings, prices, availability, and more.